KaneCheshire/Communicator/README.md

 The APIs between iOS and watchOS are almost identical, so you can use `Communicator` anywhere, including in a shared iOS-watchOS framework.

-`Communicator` uses `ObserverSet`s to notify observers/listeners when events occur, like a `Message` being sent or the activation state of the underlying session changing.
+`Communicator` uses `ObserverSet`s to notify observers/listeners when events occur, like a `Message` being received, or the activation state of the underlying session changing.

 ### `Message`